island-is/island.is/handbook/technical-overview/postholf/postholf-03-interface-skjalaveita.md

 ## Document

-The operation returns an owners document.
+The operation returns an owner's document.
 The service should only return a document if the identifier (SkjalId) and owner kennitala matches in the document provider systems.

 > GET \$BASE_URL\$/{kennitala}/documents/{documentId}?authenticationType={authenticationType}